Skip to content

 When imported from es-toolkit/compat, it behaves exactly like lodash and provides the same functionalities, as detailed here.

-Checks if there is an element in an array that matches the given predicate.
+Checks if there is an element in an array or object that matches the given predicate.

 You can specify the condition in several ways: